 Where you make donations or pay for activities such as weekends away, financial identifiers such as bank account numbers, payment card numbers, payment/transaction identifiers, policy numbers, and claim numbers;

 The data we process is likely to constitute special category data because, as a church, the fact that we process your data at all may be suggestive of your religious beliefs.
 Where you provide this information, we may also process other categories of special category data: racial or ethnic origin, sex life, mental and physical health, details of injuries, medication/treatment received, political beliefs, labour union affiliation, genetic data, biometric data, data concerning sexual orientation and criminal records, fines and other similar judicial records.

 The controllers will comply with their legal obligations to keep personal data up to date; to store and destroy it securely; to not collect or retain excessive amounts of personal data; to keep personal data secure, and to protect personal data from loss, misuse, unauthorised access and disclosure and to ensure that appropriate technical and organisational measures are in place to protect personal data.

 We use your personal data for some or all of the following purposes:

-- To enable us to provide a voluntary service for the benefit of the public in a particular geographical area as specified in our constitution.
+To enable us to provide a voluntary service for the benefit of the public in a particular geographical area as specified in

 What is the legal basis for processing your personal data?